Guichaguri/jatg/README.md

 }
 ```

-Read the [configuration reference](./docs/configuration.md) for a list of all possible properties.
+This should be enough for most use-cases, but you can read the [configuration reference](./docs/configuration.md) for a list of all possible properties.

 ### Create your template files